Muhammad Hamza Shafqaat: Career in civil service

 Hamza Shafqaat qualified Central Superior Services exam in 2005.
 He got 38th position in Pakistan and was allocated to District Management Group (now Pakistan Administrative Service).
 He joined Pakistan Administrative Service on June 29, 2006.
 After successful completion of training at Civil Services Academy Lahore, he was posted in Sindh where he served for three years as assistant commissioner in Larkana, Sukkur and Ghotki.
 He has also served as additional deputy commissioner Islamabad, director Islamabad Metropolitan Corporation, deputy secretary Establishment Division during his career in civil service.
 He was posted as deputy commissioner Islamabad in July 2018.

 Hamza Shafqaat was awarded achievement award in September 2020 for his performance, dedication and contributions during COVID-19 outbreak in Pakistan.

+During his tenure as Commissioner of the Quetta Division (September 2023 – July 2025), Shafqaat spearheaded several major administrative and urban development initiatives aimed at improving city infrastructure and municipal administration.
+Acting as both Commissioner and Administrator of the Metropolitan Corporation Quetta, he introduced stringent property and traffic regulations under Section 63 of the Balochistan Local Government Act 2010 to regulate "Downtown" Quetta.
+These measures mandated commercial properties, private hospitals, and shopping malls to convert ground floors or basements into dedicated parking zones to systematically reduce urban congestion.

+Shafqaat also oversaw extensive anti-encroachment campaigns across major commercial hubs—including Abdul Sattar Road, Archer Road, and Prince Road—converting high-traffic zones into "No Parking" channels to smoothen public transit.
+His administration accelerated several multi-billion rupee infrastructure upgrades under the Public-Private Partnership Authority (PPPA), including the construction of the Western Bypass Road (stretching from Hazarganji to Quetta Airport), the Spini Road Dental College and Hospital, and the Karkhasa Monitoring Wall water-supply framework designed to provide clean water to over 100,000 residents across the Brewery, Subzal, and Faiz Town localities.